rnaga/wp-node/README.md

 - **Debugging or inspecting database records** from a modern TypeScript environment
 - **Creating a web app** (e.g., using Next.js) that needs to pull or push data from a WordPress database, without relying on PHP codebase

-## Limitations

-**WP-Node Core** is designed specifically to interact with the WordPress database.
-It does not support traditional WordPress features such as:

-- Themes and appearance settings, including updating styling
-- WordPress Template rendering or theming APIs
-- WordPress plugins

-Its scope is intentionally limited to providing a type-safe, programmatic interface to WordPress data — not replicating the full behavior of the WordPress runtime.

 ## Requirements

 - **Node.js** `>=22.0.0`